vegaprotocol/networks/README.md

 ```

 The block height will start to incremement before the restore transaction has been executed, but the Vega application will ignore all transactions until the checkpoint has been restored.

-Note: prior to starting a chain from a checkpoint you will want to make sure you execute `vega tm unsafe_reset_all` to nuke the previous chain.

 ### Checkpoint Data